 If I have a vocation, then it has been developed through lifelong involvement in formal and non-formal education.
 What I want to do is to help individuals and organisations to realise their potential – to become all that they can become.
 I want to leave this world a little better than I found it, to paraphrase the final message of Lord Baden-Powell.

 My experiences, skills and passions have brought me to concentrate on three broad areas:

 Responsibility: – because socially responsible people, working in partnership with civil society, can create a most innovative and powerful force for social change.

-Education: Helping to improve people’s life chances by ensuring that they get the chance to learn what they really need to learn, whether in school or more informal situations, from teachers, leaders and mentors who are properly trained and supported.
+Education: Helping to improve people’s life chances by ensuring that they get the chance to learn what they really need to learn, whether in school or less formal situations, from teachers, leaders and mentors who are properly trained and supported.

 What I try to do is to work on these three themes with organisations in each of the public, private and not-for-profit sectors – and especially through public-private-community partnerships which manage to bring all three together.

 I do it through a mix of:

 - My professional career, (formerly as a teacher, headteacher, not-for-profit director and now at Cats Protection, where I am the Chief Executive.

 - Communications (speaking and writing / media)